danpaxton/simple-script-ide/README.md

 $ npm install
 $ npm run start
 ```
-The IDE should now be running on localhost:3000
+The IDE should now be running on localhost port 3000.

+**Usage**
+Anonymous mode.
+If the user is not logged in, the application will work for running programs and downloading files on to the user's local machine.